CumulusNetworks/docs/content/cumulus-netq-41/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 ## Run the Upgrade

 {{%notice note%}}
-The following items should be checked prior to upgrading NetQ:
+Verify the following items before upgrading NetQ:

 1. Check if enough disk space is available before you proceed with the upgrade: